cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 - Your {{ site.data.products.db }} user identity must have access to at least one cluster in your organization.
 - A SQL user specifically corresponding to your SSO identity must be pre-provisioned on the cluster.
 To authenticate to a specific SQL database, i.e. a cluster, using SSO, a {{ site.data.products.db }} user must have a corresponding SQL user already [created](../{{site.versions["stable"]}}/create-user.html#create-a-user) on that cluster. {{ site.data.products.db }} users must correspond to SQL database users by the convention that the SQL username must be `sso_{email_address}`.

-???!!! {how does this format actually work, does the at gmail go in there???}
+???!!! {Cameron, how does this format actually work, does the "@gmail" go in there???}

 - [`ccloud`, the Cockroach Cloud CLI](ccloud-get-started.html) must be installed on your local workstation.